 Other design considerations include whether you want a roof on an outdoor kitchen for a maximum utility or overhead features such as beams or a canopy to provide shade.

 To create a permanent outdoor kitchen, the first thing to consider is how you'll want to cook.
 These are your options:

 Outdoor kitchen BBQ

 Think about building in a barbecue, remembering that you’ll need to locate it at a safe distance from a shed or fences for safety.
-Bear in mind the way the wind tends to blow, too, to avoid creating a nuisance with smoke – think about the neighbours as well as your own comfort.
-For our pick of the best BBQs take a look at our guide.
+Bear in mind the way the wind tends to blow, too, to avoid creating a nuisance with smoke – think about the neighbors as well as your own comfort.

-You might also think about an outdoor oven, which is suitable for cooking pizza, baking bread or roasting meat.
-They can be fuelled with wood, or use options such as charcoal or gas.
-Check out our pick of the best pizza ovens in our buying guide.
+You might also think about an outdoor oven, which is suitable for cooking pizza, baking bread, or roasting meat.
+They can be fuelled with wood or use options such as charcoal or gas.

 A smoker will allow you to cook food slowly and these are good for dishes such as pulled pork.

-Think also about including burners that’ll let you boil and heat, and/or a teppanyaki.
+Think also about including burners that’ll let you boil and heat, and/or teppanyaki.

 And if you like the idea of extending evenings in the garden and the months during which you can enjoy your outdoor space, it could be worth investing in an outdoor fireplace or chimenea.